 That makes it an even better bargain than ever, and the Linx 12 x64 boasts a super-thin design, keyboard cover, a full HD screen, and is nearly as good to have around as its inspiration at less than half the price.

-The Surface has, therefore, attracted its fair share of cut-price competitors – Asus' Transformer Mini range, for example, does brilliant things on a budget, and there are Chinese Surface clones like the Chuwi Hi13 that, while trickier to obtain, deserve attention for their achievements.
+The Surface Pro has attracted its fair share of cut-price competitors – Asus' Transformer Mini range, for example, does brilliant things on a budget, and there are Chinese Surface clones like the Chuwi Hi13 that, while trickier to obtain, deserve attention for their achievements.

 Here is the Linx 12X64 configuration sent to TechRadar for review:

 CPU: Intel Atom x5-Z8350 (Cherry Trail), Quad Core @ 1.84GHz

 Graphics: Integrated Intel HD Graphics 400

 RAM: 4GB LPDDR3 SDRAM

 Screen: 12.5" LCD, 1920x1080